Types of Moss For Aquascaping - Different Aquarium Mosses

 t has large fronds with deep green colour and attaches itself on driftwood and rocks.
 The moss branches out well and requires very little care.

 It is an eye-catching addition to an aquascape and gives the planted aquascape a touch of neatness.

-It’s origin has not been traced yet and the plant is very rare and hard to obtain.
+It’s origin has not been traced yet and these aquatic plants are very rare and hard to obtain.

 Star moss, also known as twisted moss, is a special addition to a planted aquarium.